Medicinal Chemistry (MSc)

 There are opportunities for you to gain hands-on experience within a medicinal chemistry team during your research project.

-We invite applications from graduates in chemistry or a related discipline, such as chemical engineering, pharmacy, pharmacology and biochemistry, with a minimum 2:2 degree or equivalent.
 Applicants with a degree in a subject other than chemistry will be required to demonstrate knowledge and understanding of key chemical topics prior to an offer being made.

 Find out more about English language requirements.